 Wetland ecosystems including rivers, lakes, marshes, and coastal areas provide many services that contribute to well being and poverty alleviation.
-Some people particularly those living near wetlands are highly dependent those services.
+Some people particularly those living near wetlands are highly dependent on those services.
 Fish and water supply are among the important wetland services that affect human well-being.
-Fisheries are important in developing countries because are primary source of protein which rural communities have access.
+Fisheries are important in developing countries because they are the primary source of protein which rural communities can easily access.
 Wetland related fisheries make important contribution to local and national income.

-Water supply
+(ii) Water supply

-Physical and economic water scarcity and limited or reduced access to water is major challenges facing society and are key factors limiting development of many countries.
-However, the principle supply of fresh water for human use comes from wetlands including lakes, rivers, swamps and groundwater acquifers.
-Groundwater often recharges through wetlands, plays an important role in water supply with estimated 1.5-3 billion depending on it as source of drinking water.
+Physical and economic water scarcity, limited or reduced access to water is a major challenge facing society, and are key factors limiting development of many countries.
+However, the principle supply of fresh water for human use comes from wetlands including lakes, rivers, swamps and groundwater aquifers.
+Groundwater often recharges through wetlands, playing an important role in water supply with estimated 1.5-3 billion people depending on it as source of drinking water.